Decoding Social Media: Theory and Practice

 - Virtual reality journalism

-* Please note that elective courses are not always offered each year.
+* Please note that some elective courses options may not be offered each year.